dialogosSoSe17/dialogosSoSe17.github.io/contribute.md

 &nbsp;

 ```
 The entry to "Dummy-Seite 1" has changed (from plaintext to link) and the entry to "Dummy-Seite 3" (plaintext) has been added.
-The link to "Dummy-Seite 3" must be added in the in the sub-navigation of EVERY other sub-page AND the introduction page.
+The link to "Dummy-Seite 3" must be added in the sub-navigation of EVERY other sub-page AND the introduction page.

 **Content** -- Here comes your content.
 ```